-General Hospital Spoilers: Ava’s Anger Towards Sonny Over Avery May Cost Her Dearly
+‘General Hospital’ Spoilers: Ava’s Anger Towards Sonny Over Avery May Cost Her Dearly

 — Soaps In Depth ABC (@soapsindepthabc) April 13, 2018

-This is expected to be one huge battle and Griffin may not stick around to see Ava in action.
-This may turn out to be Ava’s self-destruction which will cost her dearly.
+This is expected to be one huge battle, and Griffin may not stick around to see Ava in action.
+This may turn out to be Ava’s self-destruction, which will cost her dearly.
 Stay tuned to General Hospital this week to see how Griffin reacts when Ava refuses to show any compassion for Mike.